acampergue/acampergue.github.io/README.md

 * Streamlined virtual machine deployment using Shell Scripts and Python development.
 * Created native Debian packages from Maven projects utilizing Jdeb.
 * Established a continuous deployment process with platform-specific settings using Ansible.
-* Implemented a log management architecture with ELK (ElasticSearch, Logstash, Kibana).
+* Implemented a log management architecture with ELK (Elasticsearch, Logstash, Kibana).
 * Deployed a performance monitoring architecture using Munin.

 ### Implementation, deployment, and maintenance of a software development platform